Quansight/Quansight-website/apps/labs/posts/python-moa-introduction.md

 description: 'Python-moa (mathematics of arrays) is an approach to a high level tensor compiler that is based on the work of Lenore Mullin.
 The MOA principles allow for high level reductions, that other compilers will miss, and for optimization of algorithms as a whole.'
 category: [PyData ecosystem]
 featuredImage:
-  src: /posts/python-moa-introduction/blog_feature_var2.svg
+  src: /posts/python-moa-introduction/frontend.png
-  alt: 'An illustration of a brown and a dark white hand coming towards each other to pass a business card with the logo of Quansight Labs.'
+  alt: 'Clip from a diagram of the python-moa compiler.'
 hero:
   imageSrc: /posts/python-moa-introduction/blog_hero_var1.svg
   imageAlt: 'An illustration of a brown hand holding up a microphone, with some graphical elements highlighting the top of the microphone.'
 ---

 Python-moa (mathematics of arrays) is an approach to a high level tensor compiler that is based on the work of [Lenore